elementumjs/listenable-data/docs/classes/data.md

 ▸ **dismiss**(`ref`: string): *void*

-dismiss function unregister a listener for a data source property by the provided reference.
+dismiss function unregisters a listener for the source data property referenced by the provided reference.
+If provided reference has not any listener registered the function throws an error.

 **Parameters:**

 Name | Type | Description |
 ------ | ------ | ------ |
 `ref` | string | The reference to unregister the listener.  |

+**Returns:** *void*

+___

+###  dismissAll

+▸ **dismissAll**(): *void*

+dismiss function unregisters a global listener from the source data.
+If the source data has not any global listener registered the function throws an error.

 **Returns:** *void*